On Stably Pointed Varieties and Generically Stable Groups in ACVF: Introduction

 After choosing an open affine covering, an algebraic variety over $K$ can be seen as a definable set over $K$ (see Section \ref{ss:alg.grps}).
 In Section \ref{S:gen stable var} we study the category $\GVar[K]$ of pairs $(V,p)$, where $V$ is an algebraic variety over $K$ and $p$ a Zariski dense generically stable $K$-definable type concentrated on it, morphisms are morphisms of varieties over $K$ that pushforward the generically stable type accordingly (Definition \ref{D:the-category_OverF}).
 We will call this category, the category of \emph{stably pointed varieties} (a variety together with a distinguished generically stable type).
 An example is $(\mathbb{A}^1_K,p_{\mathcal{O}_K})$, where $p_{\mathcal{O}_K}$ is the generic type of the closed ball $\mathcal{O}_K$.

-We give a geometric interpretation of the pair $(V,p)$ by means of a functor $\Phi_K$ from $\GVar[K]$ to the category $\RdSch[K]$ of schemes over $\mathcal{O}_K$ with residual dominant morphisms, i.e. morphisms $f:\mathcal{V}\to \mathcal{W}$ such that is dominant.
-The functor $\Phi_K$ is fully faithful (Proposition \ref{C:fully-faithful}), commutes with products (Proposition \ref{P:commutes with prod}) and the objects in its image enjoy a maximum modulus principle (Propositions \ref{P:properties of Phi(V,p)}).
+For affine varieties $V$, we give a geometric interpretation of the pair $(V,p)$ by means of a functor $\Phi^{\aff}_K$ from $\aGVar[K]$ (the category restricted to affine varieties) to the category $\aRdSch[K]$ of affine schemes over $\mathcal{O}_K$ with residual dominant morphisms, i.e. morphisms $f:\mathcal{V}\to \mathcal{W}$ such that is dominant.
+The functor $\Phi^{\aff}_K$ is fully faithful (Proposition \ref{C:fully-faithful}), commutes with products (Proposition \ref{P:prod-two-affines}) and the objects in its image enjoy a maximum modulus principle (Propositions \ref{P:properties of Phi(V,p)}).

-In Section \ref{ss:finiteness conditions} we explore some finiteness conditions on $\Phi_K(V,p)$ and possible connections to the notion of strong stable domination.
-We show that if $(V,p)\in \GVar[K]$ and $\Phi_K(V,p)$ is of finite type over $\mathcal{O}_K$ then $p$ is strongly stably dominated.
-The reverse implication remains open.

 In Section \ref{s:gen stable grps} we consider the case of generically stable groups.

 \begin{defff}{D:gen-stab-grp} A \emph{generically stable group} is a definable group $G$ with a generically stable type $p$ concentrated on $G$ such that for any $A=\acl(A)$ over which $p$ is defined and $g\in G$, the image of $p$ under multiplication by $g$ from the left, $gp$, is definable over $A$. $G$ will be called \emph{connected} if $gp=p$ for all $g\in G$. \end{defff}